 The Kentucky General Assembly gave KDOR the authority to revoke, suspend or prevent renewal of professional licenses, vehicle registrations and driver licenses in the event there were unpaid taxes.
 These actions are reserved for those cases where other forms of collection have been exhausted.
-This process also requires new notifications to the taxpayer
+This process also requires new notifications to the taxpayer.

-Phase 2 provided the following automated capabilities related to license suspensions:
+Phase 2 provided the following automated capabilities:

-- Certified Important Notice Letter to the taxpayer advising of the impending suspension or denial of license renewal.
+Certified Important Notice Letter to the taxpayer advising of the impending revocation, suspension or denial of license renewal.
+There are separate letter templates for each asset type.
 The volume of letters generated each day is also controlled.

-- Professional License Suspension
+Professional License Revocation:

-- Vehicle Registration Denial

-- Driver License Suspension

-- Liquor License Denial

-- The volume of suspensions/denials created each day is controlled.

-- Automated release of the suspensions when the case is resolved.
+- Notice of Revocation Letter to the appropriate board that administers the license.
+There is also a throttle that controls the maximum number of license revocations that may be generated each day. - o Automatic release of the revocation when the case is resolved.